 Create a free profile to get unlimited access to exclusive show news, updates, and more!

 We've seen many unforgettable Acts take the stage on America's Got Talent since the show first premiered in 2006.
-But through all the Red and Golden Buzzer performances, funny times, and viral moments, there's a select group of people who've stood out above the rest.
-Yes, we're talking about our 17 talented champions.
+But through all the Red and Golden Buzzer performances, funny times, and viral moments, there's a select group of talent who've stood out above the rest.
+Yes, we're talking about our 17 amazing AGT winners.

-Let's go down memory lane and revisit every single AGT winner and catch up on what they're doing today.
+Let's go down memory lane and revisit every single past AGT winner and see... where are they now?

 Talent: Ventriloquist, singing impressionist